-The Frugal Catholic had the privilege of meeting Whitley Osterhout, a professional wedding planner in Washington state, in 2018, and I was impressed with the love and sincerity with which she executed her profession.
-Whitley is sharing with my Frugal Catholic readers her insights into how to have a “frugal” DIY Wedding!!!
+The Frugal Catholic had the privilege of meeting Whitley Osterhout, a professional wedding planner in Washington state, in 2018.
+I was impressed with the love and sincerity with which she executes her profession.
+Whitley shares with my Frugal Catholic readers her insights into having a “frugal” DIY Wedding!!!
 Enjoy.
-Whitley’s email is email@example.com
+Whitley’s email is email@example.com.

-1. TFC— How long have you been a wedding planner in Washington state?
+1. TFC— How long have you been a wedding planner in Washington?

-WO—In total I’ve been in the wedding industry for 4 years specializing in Wedding Planning and 2 years on my own in my business.
+WO—In total, I’ve been in the wedding industry for four years specializing in Wedding Planning and two years on my own in my business.

 2. TFC—What made you go into this field, and how did you train for this profession?

-WO—It just kind of happened!
-I always knew I wanted to own my own business and had a constant pulling in two directions of logistics and creativity, but couldn’t seem to find the right vocational field.
+WO—It just happened!
+I always knew I wanted to own my own business and constantly pull in two directions--logistics and creativity, but I couldn’t seem to find the proper vocation.
 I went to college and received my Associates in Business and planned to go into the bookkeeping field.
-Months after graduating, I got thrown into the role of coordinator the morning of my cousin’s wedding, and instantly knew it was something I needed to pursue.
-After my Associates in Business, I got accepted into a year long Wedding Planner Internship.
-After completing 125 weddings there, I took a three month online course to receive my Wedding Planner Certification.
+Months after graduating, however, I got thrown into the coordinator's role the morning of my cousin’s wedding and instantly knew it was something I needed to pursue.
+After my Associates in Business, I was accepted into a year-long Wedding Planner Internship.
+After completing 125 weddings there, I took a three-month online course to receive my Wedding Planner Certification.

-WO—That’s a tough question.
+WO—That’s a tricky question.
 I would guess between $40,000-$50,000.
-I had a bride from Texas get married up here and they rented out a house on top of the cost of $5,500 venue, and since she isn’t local, she ended up having to hire everything out.
+I had a bride from Texas get married up here in the Pacific Northwest, and they rented out a house on top of the cost of a $5,500 venue; and since she isn’t local, she ended up having to hire everything out.
 It was absolutely stunning and very well done.
 My sister’s wedding at $8,000 is the cheapest I’ve ever done.
-Typically if it’s a really budget conscious bride, they don’t find the value in a Wedding Coordinator.
+Typically if it’s a budget-conscious bride, she won't find value in a Wedding Coordinator.

-WO— Every timeline varies but here’s a basic timeline to work off of.
+WO— Every timeline varies, but here’s a basic timeline.

 10:15 AM—Rental items arrive